paulross/TotalDepth/docs/source/testing/test_set.rst

 File Type       Files       Total Size  Notes
 =============== =========== =========== =====================================================================================
 LAS v1.2        ~500        ~1Gb        Largest file is around 16Mb.
-LAS v2.0        ~20,000     ~30Gb       Largest file is around 250Mb (RP66V1 converted files are considerably larger).
+LAS v2.0        ~20,000     ~30Gb       Largest file is around 250Mb (RP66V1 converted files are much larger).
-LAS v3.0        ~0          ~0          Rarely present, absence not considered significant.
+LAS v3.0        A few       ~0          Rarely present, their absence is not considered significant.
 LIS             ~2000       ~2GB        Largest file is around 60Mb.
 Around half have TIF markers.
 DLIS (RP66V1)   ~800        ~100GB      Largest file is around 4GB.
 About one quarter are corrupted by TIF markers.
-DLIS (RP66V2)   0           0           Not present, absence not considered significant.
+DLIS (RP66V2)   0           0           Not present, their absence is not considered significant.
 Other           Various     Various     Various files such as PDF, TIFF, miscellaneous binary files and unstructured ASCII.
-                                        If present then not considered significant.
+                                        If present then their contents is not considered significant but archives containing these should be processed without drama.
 =============== =========== =========== =====================================================================================

 The layout of the test set is typical of an oilfield repository, typically by well, with a well having an unspecified directory structure and a mix of file types in each directory.